xahmol/GeoUTools/readme.txt

 Maximum number of files shown is dependent on the free memory on the target system used, but should normally be around 250 files.
 If you have more valid images or subdirectories in your present directory, any entry over that number will not be shown.
 If you need to reach these dirs or files, consider reorganizing your dir to place the files in subdirs with fewer entries.

 Main interface
-After start, this main interface is shown.
+After start, the main interface is shown.

 Main menu